lavanyagarg112/react-web-forum/README.md

 (In order: )

 Maybe can change comments button to the web page style??
+Look at reddit... maybe add background colour for page except post?

 Add tags to categories to view by tags, and when we click on the tag also it redirects